MJKWoolnough/javascript/README.md

 ExportDeclaration as defined in ECMA-262 https://262.ecma-international.org/11.0/#prod-ExportDeclaration

-It is only valid for one of ExportClause, VariableStatement, Declaration, DefaultFunction, DefaultClass, or DefaultAssignmentExpression to be non-nil.
+It is only valid for one of ExportClause, ExportFromClause, VariableStatement, Declaration, DefaultFunction, DefaultClass, or DefaultAssignmentExpression to be non-nil.

 FromClause can be non-nil exclusively or paired with ExportClause.